 Alexander and Stefanie met in Berlin in the summer of 2012.
 They became friends the moment they met, and Stefanie told Alexander about Perelin.
 Just like her other friends, Alexander was immediately thrilled.
 And the idea stuck with him… As the winter arrived, Stefanie needed help in one of her forests.
 She remembered the radiance in Alexander’s face as she asked him for help.
 Without any hesitation he offered his assistance as a lumberman.
 After a glorious Christmas season, Stefanie and Alexander agreed that they would one day work together as a team again.

 Today Alexander is an ambassador for Perelin’s treasures.
 As an impassioned storyteller, he’s carrying the story of Perelin into the world.
 He uses his hand for decoration and his celestial radiance to let the night forest shine in new brilliance every day.
-In 2014 he brought Perelin to Vancouver and in 2016 you can meet Alexander in the christmas market of Fulda, Germany.
+In 2014 he brought Perelin to Vancouver and in 2018 you can meet Alexander at the Christmas Market of Heilbronn, Germany.